-A Quitclaim Deed (sometimes called a Quick Claim deed or Quit Claim Deed) is a special deed form that transfers property without any warranty of title.
-When property is transferred by Quitclaim Deed, the person who receives the property gets whatever title the transferor has.
-But the transferor is not responsible if there are any problems with the title (or if it turns out that the transferor did not have title at all).
+A quitclaim deed passes the prior owner’s interest in real estate to the new owner, but makes no guarantees that the owner has an interest in the property or has good title to the property.
+When property is transferred by quitclaim deed, the person who receives the property (grantee) gets whatever title the transferor (grantor) has.
+But the grantor is not responsible if there are any problems with the title (or if it turns out that the grantor did not have title at all).

 Common Uses of Quitclaim Deeds

 Quitclaim deeds are common where there is a preexisting relationship between the transferee and the transferor or when no money is changing hands (when the transfer is without consideration).
 People often use quitclaim deeds to: